JHU Benefits Site - Cost of Coverage

 Below is a brief overview of which benefits are paid pre- and post-tax and any tax consequences relating to your coverage:

-• Pre-tax: Premiums for all benefits with the exception of Dependent Life Insurance and Voluntary Benefits (Vision, Long Term Care Insurance, Critical Illness Insurance, Accident Insurance, Auto & Homeowner's Insurance) are deducted from your pay before income and Social Security taxes are taken.
+• Pre-tax: Premiums for all benefits with the exception of Dependent Life Insurance and Voluntary Benefits (Critical Illness Insurance, Accident Insurance, Legal Insurance, Auto & Homeowner’s Insurance) are deducted from your pay before income and Social Security taxes are taken.

-• Tax consequences of same-sex domestic partner benefits: The university-provided contributions paid for same-sex domestic partners (and their dependents) are treated as taxable income on your W-2 form.
-For more information, see the Tax Consequences of Same-Sex Domestic Partner Benefits.
+• Tax consequences of domestic partner benefits: The university-provided contributions paid for domestic partners (and their dependents) are treated as taxable income on your W-2 form.
+For more information, see the Tax Consequences of Domestic Partner Benefits.

 • Tax consequences of life insurance premiums: The value of the premiums you pay for Dependent Life Insurance and for your own Life Insurance (coverage above $50,000) are reported as taxable income on your W-2 form.